wolframroesler/afl-demo/README.md

 The goal of unit testing is to feed well-known input into your program and compare its output to the expected results.

 The goal of fuzz testing (or fuzzing) is to feed random data into your program until it crashes.
+Every crash is an indication of undefined behavior and thus of a potential security hole.

 ## Files